vansh1702/VanshBookStore/VanshBookStore/README.txt

 After running and testing it shows an error and shows as AJAX error No luck fixing error :(
 2244 closing

+Starting Section-3 2023-11-27 1629
+Created Upsert.cs for Products and modified in Areas>Admin>Views>Product Then added the textbox to textarea to display the Sweet Alert Ran the application to see if getting errors , was getting the exception of Ajax when creating a new Product Added a new folder in wwwroot>images and in images added products In ProductController uncommented the code which we commented earlier.
+Checked the errors still getting it and after checking for errors went to remove the space between IAction and CoverType and then updated the database then started working

+And also created Migration for product again and this time updated the ProductRepository with it Made some changes into Product.cs and changed the ListPrice to just Price from the provided code
+Then added the migration PriceToDb and then updated the database for it to show there but was getting error

+Still getting error when running the file , now made some changes in ProductController.cs

+1730
+Looking through whole code again and not able to locate the error in the end just made changes into the Migrations/addProductToDb changed the ListPrice to Price and also changed Migrations/PriceToDb
+Also made few changes in the product.js file as changed the listPrice to Price still getting the error

+2029
+trying to fix the error no luck.... now i found that my Controller were in wrong folder which were in VanshBookStore/Areas/Customers/Controllers and then moved the ProductController and CoverTypeController to VanshBookStore/Areas/Admin/Controllers folder
+Now again looked into product.js and modified the code in hope that it will work Now added the product with price and image but it added now it doesn't show on the main Index page So as it was not showing on the Index page so : changed and modified the code of Index.cshtml as over there it was Product.js and needed to be product.js Also made several changes into the Startup.cs still not showing up...

+2058
+Looked through whole code again so for image to add first went to Index.cshtml again and reviewed the code and it was fine Now reviewed the HomeController and changed the code and was not working but I found the error  [Area("Customers")] as I was typing ("Customer") and fixed it
+Now reviewed the VanshBookStore/Areas/Admin/Views/Product/Upsert.cshtml and looked through code and made some changes again Lastly I reviewed the ProductController and updated the code again and when I tested by giving in info and providing image it finally showed up after updating the database...
+Project Working fine ....